Saida Mirziyoyeva

-Saida Shavkatovna Mirziyoyeva (born 4 November 1984) is an Uzbek politician and the eldest daughter of incumbent President Shavkat Mirziyoyev.
+Saida Shavkatovna Mirziyoyeva (born 4 November 1984) is an Uzbek politician. and the eldest daughter of incumbent President Shavkat Mirziyoyev.
 Since June 2025, she has occupied the role of Head of the Presidential Administration of Uzbekistan.
+In August 2026, a sweeping constitutional reform expanded her executive powers, with the office outranking the prime minister in terms of legal authority and oversight over the Cabinet of Ministers.
+The law also designated the head of the administration as the deputy chair of the Security Council, effectively establishing her as the de facto number two political figure in the country.

 In August 2023, when the position of Head of the Presidential Administration was dissolved, Mirziyoyeva was appointed First Assistant to the President and took over the highest position in the president's administration after the head of state.
-In 24 June 2025, the position of Head was re-established and Mirziyoyeva was appointed to it.
+On 24 June 2025, the position of Head was re-established and Mirziyoyeva was appointed to it.

-Previously, Mirziyoyeva served as the head of the Communications and Information Policy Sector of the Executive Office of the President from 2020 to 2023, as deputy chairperson of the Supervisory Board of the Public Foundation for Support and Development of National Mass Media of Uzbekistan from 2020 to November 2022, and as deputy director of the Information and Mass Communications Agency at the Presidential Administration from April 2019 to January 2020.
+Previously, Mirziyoyeva served as the head of the Communications and Information Policy Sector of the Executive Office of the President from 2020 to 2023, as deputy chairperson of the supervisory board of the Public Foundation for Support and Development of National Mass Media of Uzbekistan from 2020 to November 2022, and as deputy director of the Information and Mass Communications Agency at the Presidential Administration from April 2019 to January 2020.

 Early life and education

 Saida Mirziyoyeva was born on November 4, 1984, in Kokand, Fergana Region, into the family of Shavkat Mirziyoyev, an employee and Komsomol organizer of the Tashkent Institute of Irrigation and Melioration, and Ziroat Mirziyoyeva, a student of this institute and the daughter of an affluent Soviet official.
 Saida Mirziyoyeva has a younger sister, Shakhnoza Mirziyoyeva, and a brother, Miralisher Mirziyoyev (born in 2009).

 Her father became a deputy of the XII convocation of the Supreme Soviet of the Uzbek SSR in 1990, then served as hokim (governor) of one of the districts of Tashkent, a member of two convocations of the Oliy Majlis (parliament), the 3rd hokim of the Jizzakh Region, and the 4th hokim of the Samarkand Region.
 In 2003, he was appointed Prime Minister of Uzbekistan and held this post until 2016, when he became the President of Uzbekistan following the death of the first President of Uzbekistan, Islam Karimov.

 In 2006, she graduated from the University of World Economy and Diplomacy with a bachelor's degree in international law.
-In 2008, she obtained a master’s degree in law from the Tashkent State University of Law, followed by a master's degree in economics from Moscow State University in 2010.
+In 2008, she obtained a master's degree in law from the Tashkent State University of Law, followed by a master's degree in economics from Moscow State University in 2010.

 From 2018 to 2021, she was a student at the Academy of Public Administration under the President of Uzbekistan and the Center for Strategic Studies at Moscow State University.